tycooon/helmsnap/README.md

 ## About

-Helmsnap is a tool for generating and checking helm chart snapshots.
+Helmsnap is a tool for generating and checking helmfile snapshots.
 Example:

 Generate snapshots (uses `helmfile template` under the hood):